 Platform longevity and upgrade path

 AM4 is end-of-life for new CPUs but has the most compatible-chip ecosystem ever shipped on a single socket.
 A B550 board purchased today accepts everything from a $40 Ryzen 3 3100 to a Ryzen 7 5800X3D.
-LGA1151 is similarly done — your 9700K ceiling is a used 9900KS or 10900K if you find a compatible BIOS.
+LGA1151 is similarly done — your 9700K ceiling is a used 9900K or 9900KS on the same LGA1151 socket.
 AM5 offers a longer future runway but costs $200–250 more to enter.

 PBO (Precision Boost Overdrive) — free performance on AM4